Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • profuse cold sweat;

-• rapidly growing confusion, lethargy, often ending in a coma.
+• rapidly increasing confusion, lethargy, often ending in coma.

-Before the onset of a coma, the patient has a sharp decrease in blood pressure, breathing becomes intermittent and shallow, and the pulse becomes weak.
+Before the onset of a coma, the patient experiences a sharp decrease in blood pressure, breathing becomes intermittent and shallow, and the pulse becomes weak.

-Knowledge of first aid methods for pulmonary edema helps to avoid the development of irreversible complications and prevent death.
-First of all, you need:
+Knowledge of first aid methods for pulmonary edema allows you to avoid the development of irreversible complications and prevent death.
+First of all you need to:

 • call an ambulance.
-One should take into account the possibility of the rapid development of the disease and not expect a possible improvement in the patient's condition;
+The possibility of rapid development of the disease should be taken into account and no possible improvement in the patient’s condition should be expected;

-• to seat a person, giving him an upright position, while the legs go down.
-It is strictly forbidden to lay the patient horizontally.;
+• sit the person down, giving him a vertical position, with his legs lowered down.
+It is strictly forbidden to lay the patient horizontally;

-• get rid of clothing restricting breathing and movement, take off your tie;
+• get rid of clothes that restrict breathing and movement, take off your tie;

 • provide access to fresh air;

-• to reduce the load on the heart muscle, it is recommended to apply tourniquets to the upper thighs for up to 20 minutes.
-In this case, it is important not to allow the complete disappearance of the pulse.
+• To reduce the load on the heart muscle, it is recommended to apply tourniquets to the upper thighs for up to 20 minutes.
+It is important to prevent the pulse from disappearing completely.
 The procedure can be repeated several times.
-The imposition of venous tourniquets is contraindicated in case of a tendency to form blood clots;
+The application of venous tourniquets is contraindicated if there is a tendency to form blood clots;

 • take a nitroglycerin tablet to facilitate blood flow;

-• promptly remove the foam released when coughing.
-To reduce its formation will help the regular application of a napkin dipped in medical alcohol or vodka to the nose and mouth;
+• promptly remove foam produced when coughing.
+Regular application of a napkin soaked in medical alcohol or vodka to the nose and mouth will help reduce its formation;

-• provide intravenous administration of a diuretic - a diuretic ("Lasix") to accelerate the process of removing fluid from the lungs;
+• provide intravenous administration of a diuretic - a diuretic drug (Lasix) to speed up the process of removing fluid from the lungs;

-• take a sedative, such as valerian or motherwort tincture;
+• take a sedative, for example, tincture of valerian or motherwort;

-Most experts recognize the effectiveness of bloodletting to reduce pressure in the pulmonary circulation, which can significantly reduce congestion in the lungs.
+Most experts recognize the effectiveness of bloodletting for reducing pressure in the pulmonary circulation, which can significantly reduce congestion in the lungs.
 The volume of blood withdrawn should not be less than 300 ml.

 Diagnostics

-For the correct treatment of pulmonary edema, it is necessary to reliably determine the cause that caused it.
-Before conducting laboratory tests, it is necessary to carefully collect an anamnesis.
-In case of unconsciousness of the patient, the clinical manifestations of the disease are assessed.
-For this, the following methods are used:
+To properly treat pulmonary edema, it is necessary to reliably determine the cause that caused its occurrence.
+Before conducting laboratory tests, it is necessary to carefully collect anamnesis.
+If the patient is unconscious, the clinical manifestations of the disease are assessed.
+The following methods are used for this:

-• percussion - tapping of the sternum, which makes it possible to identify the presence of a pathological process in the lungs;
+• percussion - tapping the sternum, which allows to identify the presence of a pathological process in the lungs;

-• listening - allows you to determine the rigidity of breathing, the presence of wheezing;
+• listening – allows you to determine the hardness of breathing, the presence of wheezing;

-• pressure measurement - with edema it is often increased;
+• pressure measurement – with edema it is often elevated;

-• determination of the pulse rate - fast frequent beats indicate the possible development of the disease.
+• determining the pulse rate - fast frequent beats indicate the possible development of the disease.

 Among laboratory research the most informative are:

-• biochemical blood test - allows you to establish the cause of the edema based on the amount of troponins, total protein, albumin, urea;
+• biochemical blood test - allows you to determine the cause that caused the swelling based on the amount of troponins, total protein, albumin, urea;

 • coagulogram - determination of blood clotting, which changes with edema caused by thromboembolism.

-Instrumental methods allow you to establish the presence of edema and identify the cause:
+Instrumental methods allow you to determine the presence of edema and identify the cause:

-• pulse oximetry - determination of the oxygen content in the blood.
-Low rates (less than 90%) indicate the presence of a disease;
+• Pulse oximetry – determination of oxygen content in the blood.
+Low rates (less than 90%) indicate the presence of the disease;

-• measurement of pressure in large veins - with edema, the value of central venous pressure exceeds 12 mm / RT.
+• measurement of pressure in large veins - with edema, the value of central venous pressure exceeds 12 mm/Hg.
 Art.
-Produced by means of a special Waldman phlebotonometer;
+Produced using a special Waldman phlebotonometer;

-• X-ray - allows you to detect the presence of fluid in the lungs, expansion of the roots of the lungs and the borders of the heart;
+• radiography - allows you to detect the presence of fluid in the lungs, expansion of the roots of the lungs and the borders of the heart;

 • an electrocardiogram makes it possible to determine arrhythmia, myocardial ischemia and other diseases;